 For some reason your suggested change could not be submitted.
 Please <a>try again</a> in a few minutes.
 And thank you for taking the time to help us improve the quality of Unity Documentation.Close

-Anisotropic filtering level of the texture.
+Defines the anisotropic filtering level of the Texture.

 Anisotropic filtering makes Textures look better when viewed at a shallow angle, but it can be slower to process on the GPU.
 Anisotropic filtering is commonly used to improve the appearance of floor, ground or road Textures.

 The value range of this variable is 0 to 16.
 A value of 1 equals no filtering applied and 16 equals full filtering applied.
 As the value gets bigger, the Texture is clearer at shallow angles.
 Lower values mean the Texture is more blurry at shallow angles.

 anisoLevel value is 0 and in Quality Settings, Anisotropic Filtering is set to Forced On, Unity does not apply anisotropic filtering.
 You can use this to disable anisotropic filtering for a Texture that would behave unpredictably with anisotropic filtering applied.